db-at-home/ansible-auto/README.md

     eval "$(pyenv init -)"

-## insteall python 3.10.3 and pip and make it 'active'
+## install python 3.10.6 and pip and make it 'active'

    pyenv install 3.10.6
    pyenv global 3.10.6